kvineet002/Kriti2024/README.md

    - View and manage your posted projects.

 5. **Adding Projects:**
-   - Upload project details, including images, tech stacks, and collaboration options.
+   - Upload project details, including images, category, tech stacks, resources links and collaboration options.

 ## Tech Stack

-- Frontend: HTML, CSS, JavaScript
+- Frontend: React and Tailwind
 - Backend: Node.js, Express.js
-- Database: MongoDB
+- Database: MongoDB and firebase
-- Authentication: Outlook OAuth
+- Authentication: Outlook with firebase

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or want to report a bug, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).